Packaging and product marks

 Logo Remover is a focused AI cleanup tool for images you own, licensed assets, internal drafts, or files you have permission to modify.
 It is built for pictures that are already usable but have a visible brand mark, product logo, corner logo, wordmark, stamp, decal, or watermark-style logo in the way.
 Instead of cropping the frame or blurring the mark, the tool treats logo removal as localized cleanup: it targets the marked area and uses nearby visual context to reconstruct fabric, paper, packaging, glass, metal, plastic, skin-safe background detail, or device finishes so the photo still feels like the same original image.

 That makes Logo Remover closer to an AI eraser, inpainting workflow, and generative fill pass than a generic object remover.
 Use it when you need to remove a logo from an image, remove a logo from a photo, clean up image references for a deck, prepare a neutral mockup, or remove watermark/logo marks from assets you are allowed to edit.
 It is intended for responsible workflows such as owned product photos, licensed campaign material, approved client drafts, personal archives, marketplace images you control, and concept references where brand marks are distracting.
 It should not be used to bypass copyright, licensing, creator attribution, platform access controls, or another person's rights.
+When the edit becomes part of a larger project, send the cleaned result to Vofy Canvas to compare variants and continue the next generation step.

 Ask for only the logo or brand mark to be removed so fabric seams, bottle shape, stitching, and product geometry stay intact.